SMART Goals: Explanation & Examples for Your Business

 In order for your business and the whole business to have a direction, you need to have goals in front of you.
 They must be neither too exaggerated and grandiose, nor too low, so that they don't discourage but motivate you.
 SMART goals are just that, according to the method of the same name.
 Learn how to set them.

-Why it is important to have goals
+Why it is important to have business goals

 Goals are usually part of a business strategy, they set the direction of the business and are a measure of success.
 Properly set goals are a guideline for everyone in the company to work and activities to reach their goals.